 Was it all down with some homemade lemonade or some pineapple juice with chaya (Mayan spinach).
-The tacos are only around 17 pesos each (circa 82 cents).
-3-4 is plenty enough to be full.
+The tacos are only around 17 pesos each (circa 82 cents and 3-4 is plenty enough to be full.

 Where: Jesus Carrazana, Av.
 Aleman X 40 #381

-If you want to find a real local place where you are the only international visitor in sight, grab tacos at El Payaso.
+If you want to find a real local place where you are the only international visitor in sight, grab tacos at El Payaso (translation: “the clown”).
 The diner-style eatery boasts both indoor and outdoor seating where you can watch sports while old Mexican banda music plays out over loudspeakers.